1. Show up fully for life.

 Book an MBSR course

 Headrest run MBSR courses in Marrickville in Sydney’s inner-west and you’ll have me as the group leader.
 The courses are fun, informative and you’ll learn a lot.
 There’s a mixture of formal mindfulness training or ’meditation’ and informal mindfulness for daily life, as well as discussion, acivities and psycho-education.
 Courses run 4x a year.
-Our next course begins Aug 8 and the early bird discout ends July 11.
-Booking is through www.headrest.com.au.
+Our next course begins May 15, 2019. .
+Booking is through www.headrest.com.au or call Tienne Simons 043184950 for any queries.